openaddresses/openaddresses/CONTRIBUTING.md

 ## Reporting Issues

 We'd love to hear about a new address source, fixes to an old one, or improvements.

 If opening an issue with a new datasource, first check `/sources` to make sure that we don't have it already.
 Not sure?
 Open an issue, we'd rather a duplicate than miss it altogether!

-If you are reporting an error, nd improvement, or a suggestion, we will do our best to review your issue and either fix or add the features to our roadmap.
+If you are reporting an error, an improvement, or a suggestion, we will do our best to review your issue and either fix or add the features to our roadmap.

 ## Contributing Sources

 Comfortable with JSON?
 Feel free to submit a pull request with the data instead of opening an issue.
-Before asking for a merge, please keep Travis CI happy, green is good!
+Before asking for a merge, please keep Travis CI happy by making sure you submit well-formed JSON: green is good!

 ### Naming Files

-Although the file name is redundant (The same information is stored in JSON), using coherent file names makes it much easier for contributers to quickly evaluate whether a souce already exists.
+Although the file name is redundant (the same information is stored in JSON), using coherent file names makes it much easier for contributers to quickly evaluate whether a souce already exists.
 Please follow the following convention

 Coverage | Code | Example
 -------- | ---- | -------
 Country  | {[ISO 3166-1 alpha-2 Country Code](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)}.json | `ca.json`
 Province | {[ISO 3166-1 alpha-2 Country Code](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)}-{2 letterstate/province code}.json | `us-il.json`
-County | {[ISO 3166-1 alpha-2 Country Code](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)}-{2 letterstate/province code}-{county}_county.json | `us-co-routt_county.json`
+County | {[ISO 3166-1 alpha-2 Country Code](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)}-{2 letterstate/province code}-{county}.json | `us-co-routt.json`
-City | {[ISO 3166-1 alpha-2 Country Code](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)}-{2 letterstate/province code}-{city}.json | `ca-bc-vancouver.json`
+City | {[ISO 3166-1 alpha-2 Country Code](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)}-{2 letterstate/province code}-city_of_{city}.json | `ca-bc-city_of_vancouver.json`

 ###JSON Fields